avidml/website/exampleSite/content/legal/privacy.md

 layout: legal # is necessary
 searchHidden: true
 url: /legal/privacy
-description: This is the privacy policy page for Website Name (Website.com)
+description: This is the privacy policy page for AVID (avidml.org)
 ---
-## Privacy Policy for Company Name
+## Privacy Policy for AI Vulnerability Database (AVID) Website
-At Website Name, accessible at Website.com, one of our main priorities is the privacy of our visitors.
-This Privacy Policy document contains types of information that is collected and recorded by Website Name and how we use it.
+At AVID, accessible at avidml.org, one of our main priorities is the privacy of our visitors.
+This Privacy Policy document contains types of information that is collected and recorded by AVID and how we use it.

-If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us through email at [email protected]
+If you have additional questions or require more information about our Privacy Policy, do not hesitate to contact us through [email](mailto:avid.mldb@gmail.com).

-This privacy policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in Website Name.
+This privacy policy applies only to our online activities and is valid for visitors to our website with regards to the information that they shared and/or collect in AVID.
 This policy is not applicable to any information collected offline or via channels other than this website.

 ## Consent